N-Goedemans/N-Goedemans/README.md

 ### Welcome to my github page!

-I'm currently studying Computer Science from [Horizon College](https://www.horizoncollege.nl/).
+I'm currently studying Computer Science from The Bit Academy.
 I'm a driven and determined person to learn, i do have my flaws. but im great at communicating for group projects as an example.

 I love to work with people around me and help them as much as I can!